ITINERARY:

 when she passed by en route to her temple.
 The

-Philosophers' walk is shorter (about 7 km) starting at the
+Philosophers' walk is shorter (about 7 km).
+We start by

-archaeological site of Heraio which was a temple dedicated
+archaeological site of Hera which was a temple dedicated

 to Hera, goddess of fertility.
 Both walks end at Mycenae